 - A warning label on each bait advises people not to touch the bait, and contains the rabies information line telephone number.

-For more information on rabies prevention or the oral rabies vaccine program, call the USDA Wildlife Services toll-free rabies line at 1-866-487-3297 or the Tennessee Department of Health at 1-615-741-7247.
-You may also find rabies information on the USDA website at www.aphis.usda.gov/aphis/ourfocus/wildlifedamage/programs/nrmp/ct_rabies_vaccine_info and TDH website at www.tn.gov/health/information-for-individuals/i/fact-sheets/rabies.html.
+For additional information on rabies prevention or the oral rabies vaccine program, call the USDA Wildlife Services toll-free rabies line at 1-866-487-3297 or the Tennessee Department of Health at 1-615-741-7247.
+You may also find rabies information on the TDH website at http://tn.gov/health/article/rabies.

-The Tennessee Department of Health urges people to enjoy wild animals such as raccoons, skunks, foxes and bats from a distance.
+The Tennessee Department of Health urges people to enjoy wild animals such as raccoons, skunks, foxes and bats from a distance and keep pets up-to-date on rabies vaccination to help protect them from exposure to other animals that can carry rabies.
 The Centers for Disease Control and Prevention has a website to help educate children about rabies.
 Visit the site at www.cdc.gov/rabiesandkids/.